Great North Labs raises $23.7 million fund for Upper Midwest tech startups

 At a time when 45% of deals by Midwest investors are still going to startups outside of the region, Great North Labs is committed to catalyzing the potential of the region by not only capitalizing on existing exceptional opportunities but by cultivating new ones.

 The fund has three managing partners: Ryan Weber, Rob Weber, and Pradip Madan.
-The Webers, twin brothers who have worked together since bootstrapping their first company in college, have a successful track record as founders, operators and early stage investors.

-Madan is a Silicon Valley tech executive with a long history of success at both Fortune 100 companies and startups, and has been part of several seminal moments of tech and venture history.
-The Webers live in St. Cloud and Maple Grove (Minnesota) respectively, and Madan is located in Silicon Valley.
+Madan is a Silicon Valley tech executive with a long history of success at both Fortune 100 companies and startups and has been part of several seminal moments of tech and venture history.
+The Webers live in St. Cloud and Maple Grove (Minnesota), respectively, and Madan is located in Silicon Valley.
 The team also includes a network of accomplished advisors from successful tech companies throughout the Upper Midwest and Silicon Valley.

 “The opportunity in the Midwest is significant for investors with the right experience, criteria, and investment thesis.
-For four decades, capital has gravitated towards Silicon Valley, Boston and New York.
+For four decades, capital has gravitated toward Silicon Valley, Boston, and New York.
 With the high cost of living and a talent supply-demand imbalance, making a startup successful is now more difficult in Silicon Valley,” said Madan, in a statement.
 “As a result, investors are starting to pay more attention to the startup ecosystems in places like Chicago, Minneapolis, Madison, and Des Moines.
-Plus, many of the industries – financial, food, travel and hospitality, healthcare, insurance, manufacturing, mining – that entrepreneurs are now disrupting are native to these areas.
+Plus, many of the industries — financial, food, travel and hospitality, health care, insurance, manufacturing, mining — that entrepreneurs are now disrupting are native to these areas.
 In the new Gold Rush, the gold is the hard-working entrepreneurs and their startups in these regions.”

-The Webers serve as mentors with Techstars, serve on the board of Minnestar, and lead the local chapter of Singularity University.
-The partners regularly speak at industry events, mentor founders, and advise startups and provide financial support to Gener8tor/gBETA Greater MN-St. Cloud, Beta.MN, St. Cloud State, St. John’s Center for Entrepreneurship, SingularityU Minneapolis-St. Paul, and MNCup.
+The Webers serve as mentors with Techstars, are on the board of Minnestar, and lead the local chapter of Singularity University.
+The partners regularly speak at industry events, mentor founders, advise startups, and provide financial support to Gener8tor/gBETA Greater MN-St. Cloud, Beta.MN, St. Cloud State, St. John’s Center for Entrepreneurship, SingularityU Minneapolis-St. Paul, and MNCup.

-Great North Labs also provides educational support in valuable industry skills, such as Lean Startup, Agile Scrum, and Innovation Design, at low cost for founders and students through the Great North Labs Startup School.
+Great North Labs also provides educational support in valuable industry skills, such as Lean Startup, Agile Scrum, and Innovation Design, at a low cost for founders and students through the Great North Labs Startup School.

 Rob Weber said they want to focus on about 30 investments, with reserves for follow-on investments.
 Each investment will be around $250,000 to $750,000.